nmachine-io/doc-site/docs/walkthrough/getting-started.md

-## Step 2: Write the Hello World
+## Step 2: Hello Interactive Shell

-Before hooking up to Kubernetes, we want to make sure there are no problems with the SDK and its dependencies.
+We want to make sure that 1) there are no problems with the SDK and its depenencies, and 2) your Kubernetes cluster is reachable.
 It is strongly recommended you use an environment manager for Python like `pipenv`.
 Begin by installing the dependencies: